 More than 6 million people in the United States have psoriasis.
-You can develop psoriasis at any age, though it usually comes on gradually, in both men and women.
+You can develop psoriasis at any age, though it tends to come on during adolescence and old age.
+It usually comes on gradually, in both men and women.
 Doctors think psoriasis may be an inherited disease that can be triggered by emotional stress.

 Most cases are not painful, although severe ones can be.
-About 5% of people with psoriasis also get psoriatic arthritis, which involves painful and swollen joints and can be a more serious condition.
+About 5% of people with psoriasis also get psoriatic arthritis, a serious condition that involves painful and swollen joints.

 Signs and Symptoms

 The following are symptoms of psoriasis:

 What Causes It?